Narasimha-Potturi/MLOps/README.md

 * HTML + Tailwind CSS

-** The repo is designed to be beginner-friendly, with clear instructions and a simple UI for testing the model.
-It’s a great starting point for anyone looking to learn about MLOps and how to take machine learning models into production.and the ci/cd is stil in progress and will be udpated soon.
-Keep an eye on the repo for Updates! **
+The repo is designed to be beginner-friendly, with clear instructions and a simple UI for testing the model.
+It’s a great starting point for anyone looking to learn about MLOps and how to take machine learning models into production.
+The ci/cd is stil in progress and will be udpated soon.
+Keep an eye on the repo for Updates!

 ### Want to Learn MLOps Hands-on?

 **Follow this repo to see how to take ML models all the way to production — and stay tuned for upcoming CI/CD, monitoring, and logging features.**